sanath777/react-deploy/README.md

 ## Getting Started

-This Project is based on html css javascript using React js framework to deploy the webpage.
+This Project is based on html css javascript using React js Library to deploy the webpage.

 ### Prerequisites